-- Make sure there are no pets if you child is allergic to
+- Find out if there are any pets your child is allergic to

-- Make sure that both the adult in charge and your child are aware of possible activities that may be an issue e.g. pillow fights, hide-and-seek in high pollen areas
+- Make sure that the adult in charge and your child are aware of possible activities that could be an issue e.g. pillow fights, hide-and-seek in high pollen areas

-- If your child is younger then this bag should be given to the adult in charge, ensuring that they understand what general care is needed as well as what they need to in case of emergency.
-After all, you do not want them to feel anxious or worried all evening either.
+- If you child is young, then give the bag to the adult in charge.
+Make sure they understand what care is needed and what to do in case of an emergency

-Ensure that the school has an up-to-date copy of your child’s asthma management plan as well as enough medication to last the entire trip, plus some extra in case.
-Make sure that the teachers or parents supervising the trip understand how to treat your child should they experience an asthma attack, particularly if they are travelling to remote locations.
+- Make sure teachers or parents supervising the trip understand how to treat your child if they experience an asthma attack, particularly in remote locations